 NoTouch Center can and should be used to manage and provide and update the endpoint's client operating system (OS) by distributing NoTouch OS Images aka "the .LFI files".
 It manages the software distribution and by deploying multiple Stratodesk Virtual Appliances you can even build a hierarchy of distribution with automatic mirroring.

-Certainly you can update a device directly without NoTouch Center, in that case please read on here: Local Firmware Update.
+Certainly you can update a device directly without NoTouch Center, in that case please read on here: Local Software Update.
 If you are using PXE boot, then this section does not apply - read PXE instead.

 - 1 Basic principle

 - 2 Make the OS image available

 - 5. Cascade – Client to Client Updating

 - Make OS image (LFI files) available to NoTouch Center

 - Select on client or group level which image should be updated to

 Yes, that's it.
 NoTouch Center will do the rest.
 Whenever a connected device checks in next time, be it in a second or in a year, NoTouch Center will update it.